Tigers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 91 hits with 21 doubles, three triples, 12 home runs, 32 walks and 49 RBI.
-He's also stolen eight bases.
+- Reynolds has put up 92 hits with 21 doubles, three triples, 12 home runs and 32 walks.
+He has driven in 49 runs with eight stolen bases.

-- Reynolds hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .286 with two home runs and three RBI.
+- Reynolds hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .333 with two home runs and three RBI.

 Reynolds Recent Games